zavalalabs/zavalalabs.github.io/_posts/2024-11-10-Electric-Car-Things.md

 So, what do you do if you invest in an electric car and don't have the infrastructure?
 Well, you might be out of luck

 It also depends on which car you buy, as some manufacturers don't have the same chargers.
-Take the Neason leaf with its charger, it uses CHAdeMO Charger, which is not always available at each charging station
+Take the Nissan leaf with its charger, it uses CHAdeMO Charger, which is not always available at each charging station

 Charging types and differences

 ## Public Charging Infrastructure

-## Accessibility
+###  General Accessibility

-### ADA Accessibility
+#### ADA Accessibility

 Handicap spaces with electric chargers are rare if that.